The Graffiti Trucks of London

-With a foreword by criminologist Dr. Theo Kindynis The Graffiti Trucks of London was published in 2018 and launched at The Photographers’ Gallery, London.
+With a foreword by criminologist Dr. Theo Kindynis The Graffiti Trucks of London was published and launched at The Photographers’ Gallery, London in 2018.

 Acquired by Tate Britain for its library collection in 2018 and the Martin Parr Foundation collection in 2019.